-- a) Local Roads will have a minimum right-of-way width of 16 metres; - b) A minimum right of way width of 14 metres for window streets may be considered subject to a report that demonstrates to the satisfaction of the Town how vehicular and pedestrian traffic, on-street parking and utilities can be appropriately accommodated; and, c) Components of the active transportation network as per Section H6.15 of this Plan will be planned on Local Roads.
+- a) Local Roads will have a minimum right-of-way width of 16 metres; - b) A minimum right of way width of 14 metres for window streets may be considered subject to a report that demonstrates to the satisfaction of the Town how vehicular and pedestrian traffic, on-street parking a) Public laneways will have a minimum right-of-way width of 7.5 metres.

+- and utilities can be appropriately accommodated; and, - c) Components of the active transportation network as per Section H6.15 of this Plan will be planned on Local Roads.